 Osseous surgery is used to reshape deformities and remove pockets in the alveolar bone surrounding the teeth.
 It is a common necessity in effective treatment of more advanced periodontal diseases.
 The ultimate goal of osseous surgery is to reduce or eliminate the periodontal pockets that cause periodontal disease.
 Despite the word “surgery” the procedure is reported to feel more like a thorough cleaning.
 The specific goals of surgery include:

 A local anesthetic will be used to numb the area prior to surgery.
 First, Dr. Sherry will gently make an incision between the tooth and gum, preserving your gum tissue.
 This allows conservative access to the bone and roots of the teeth.
-After the roots have been thoroughly cleaned through scaling, shallow potholes in the bone, as a result of bacterial damage are smoothed to take away the home the germs live in.
-In deeper problem areas, bone, can be placed as a powder, to fill these areas of damage, helping to give these teeth a new lease on life.
+After the roots have been thoroughly cleaned through scaling, shallow potholes in the bone, as a result of bacterial damage are smoothed to take away the home the disease causing bacteria live in.
+In deeper problem areas, bone, can be inserted as a powder, to fill and regenerate these areas of damage, helping to give these teeth a new lease on life.

 Dissolvable sutures are often used with these procdures.